Training Plans

 Life doesn't always cooperate with three consistent sessions.
 Missing a week or swapping a run for a walk doesn't derail a plan.
 What tends to cause problems is either doing too much to catch up (cramming three missed runs into one weekend) or stopping entirely for two or more weeks and then jumping back in where you left off.

 If you need to pause, back up by one to two weeks when you return.
 Your body loses fitness more slowly than most people expect over a short break, but skipping that buffer risks injury.
+As a rough guide, a break of a week or less usually needs no adjustment at all.
+A two to three week break generally means repeating your most recent completed week.
+A break of a month or more is often best treated as starting over, though your second attempt at early weeks will typically feel easier than the first because some of the adaptation sticks around.

 Getting Race-Day Ready